-“Exotic herbs, spices and sweets can get pretty expensive,” says Ramos.
+“Herbs, spices and sweets can get pretty expensive,” says Ramos.
 “Pick one [flavor] you like and play around with different methods to perfect the drink.”

 Daniel Kulisek, the lead bartender at Philadelphia’s Bank & Bourbon, follows this practice as well.
 He says the ingredient is one that easily allows for exploration and experimentation with drinks.
 He also says to proceed with caution.
 “As with any ingredient, balance is the key.
 Don’t try to do too much or you may end up with something that’s undrinkable.
 But try anything.
 You may succeed or you may fail, but I’ve always said to explore whatever flavor options you can think of.”